ZTerechshenko/Website/_posts/2017-11-25-a-post-about-my-deep-learning-homework.markdown

 Now we extend softmax regression model to an MLP using activation function ReLU.
 The activation function transforms the inputs of the layer into its outputs.
 Since we have a non-linearly separable problem, we choose a nonlinear activation function.
 ReLU (linear rectifier unit) is one of the most popular activations functions in deep learning due to its several mathematical advantages and good performance in general.

-I also implement gradient-checking which is a method for numerically checking the derivatives to make sure that my implementation is correct (http://ufldl.stanford.edu/wiki/index.php/Gradient_checking_and_advanced_optimization).
+I also implement [gradient-checking](http://ufldl.stanford.edu/wiki/index.php/Gradient_checking_and_advanced_optimization) which is a method for numerically checking the derivatives to make sure that my implementation is correct.